peter88213/novelyst/docs/usage.md

 ### Operation

-#### Open a novelyst project
+#### Open a novel project

-- If no novelyst project is specified by dragging and dropping on the program icon, the latest project selected is preset.
+- If no novel project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **File > Open** or **Ctrl-O**.

+#### Create a new novel project

+- You can create a new project with **File > New** or **Ctrl-N**.
+This will close the current project and open a file dialog asking for the location and file name of the project to create.
+- Once you specified a valid file path, a blank project appears.
+You have to add at least one chapter before you can save it to disk.
+This is required for yWriter compatibility.

 #### Move parts, chapters, and scenes